2.5 Cross-border mobility programmes

 The European Solidarity Corps (ESC)

-The numbers below show incoming, outgoing and in-country volunteers under the ESC programme in 2019 and 2020.
+The numbers below show incoming, outgoing and in-country volunteers under the ESC programme.
 The decrease in the number of incoming volunteers from 2019 to 2020 can probably be seen as a consequence of the corona-virus restrictions in 2020.

 In Denmark, the National Agency for Higher Education and Science administers the European Solidarity Corps (ESC).
 The agency is also National Agency for the Erasmus+ programme.
 The agency coordinates and monitors young people's participation in ESC in accordance with the European Commission’s guidelines.